metal3-io/baremetal-operator/docs/publishing-images.md

    1. Copy `deploy/operator.yaml` to `deploy/dev-operator.yaml`.
    2. Edit `deploy/dev-operator.yaml` and change the `image` setting so it points to your account on quay.io.
-Builds from master will have the default "latest" tag, but in order to test from a branch you will need to modify the image name to include the branch at the end, like this:
+Builds from main will have the default "latest" tag, but in order to test from a branch you will need to modify the image name to include the branch at the end, like this: